Edmonton City Centre Airport: 1970s and 1980s

 The airport also had service to the U.S. during the mid 1980s.
 In 1985, Pacific Western was operating direct, no change of plane Boeing 737-200 jet service to Seattle via intermediate stops at Calgary and Vancouver.
-In 1987, Continental Airlines in conjunction with Pacific Western was operating two flights a day to Texas with direct service to Dallas/Fort Worth (DFW) and Houston (IAH).
-Pacific Western operated the Edmonton-Calgary portion of the service with Boeing 737-200s and passengers then transferred to Continental operated Boeing 727-100 jetliners in Calgary for the flights to Texas.
+In 1987, Continental Airlines in conjunction with Pacific Western was operating two flights a day to Texas with direct service to Dallas Fort Worth International Airport (Dallas–Fort Worth metroplex, DFW) and George Bush Intercontinental Airport (Houston, IAH).
+Pacific Western operated the Edmonton-Calgary portion of the service with Boeing 737-200s and passengers then transferred to Continental operated 727 100 Series jetliners in Calgary for the flights to Texas.
 According to the February 1, 1987 Continental timetable, the respective routings of these flights were YXD-YYC-DFW-IAH and YXD-YYC-IAH, and both services were operated with Continental flight numbers.

 1990s

 By 1995, three different airlines were operating a combined total of up to 32 nonstop flights a day from the airport to Calgary according to the Official Airline Guide (OAG).
-Canadian Airlines International was operating flights between ECCA and Calgary with Boeing 737-200 jetliners while Time Air flying as Canadian Partner on behalf of Canadian via a code sharing agreement was operating Fokker F28 jets and de Havilland Canada DHC-8 Dash 8 turboprops.
-Air BC operating as Air Canada Connector on behalf of Air Canada via a code sharing agreement was flying British Aerospace BAe 146-200 jets and de Havilland Canada DHC-8 Dash 8 turboprops on the route at this same time.
+Canadian Airlines International was operating flights between ECCA and Calgary with Boeing 737-200 jetliners while Time Air flying as Canadian Partner on behalf of Canadian via a codeshare agreement was operating Fokker F28 jets and Dash 8 turboprops.
+Air BC operating as Air Canada Connector on behalf of Air Canada via a code sharing agreement was flying British Aerospace BAe 146-200 jets and Dash 8 turboprops on the route at this same time.

 Final years (2000–2013)

-In its final years, before closing in 2013, the airport was mainly used for air charter, general aviation, flight training and medivac (air ambulance).
+In its final years, before closing in 2013, the airport was mainly used for air charter, general aviation, flight training and medevac (air ambulance).

-In addition, from 2005 to 2012, the airport was annually converted into a speedway for the Edmonton Indy Champ Car race.
+In addition, from 2005 to 2012, the airport was annually converted into a race track for the Edmonton Indy Champ Car race.
 In 2008 Champ Car merged with the Indy Racing League, and became the IndyCar Series.
-The NASCAR Canadian Tire Series also raced at the speedway in 2007, 2008, 2009, 2010, and 2012.
-Beginning with the July 2011 event, the track layout was reconfigured to use a more northeasterly section of the airport, including Runway 16/34 (which had been permanently closed).
+The NASCAR Canada Series also raced at the speedway between 2007 and 2010, and again in 2012.
+Beginning with the July 2011 event, the track layout was reconfigured to use a more northeasterly section of the airport, including runway 16/34 (which had been permanently closed).

 Obsolescence and closure

 Debate

-The fate of the Edmonton City Centre Airport (ECCA) was fiercely debated for decades, beginning in the 1950s.
+The fate of Edmonton City Centre Airport (ECCA) was fiercely debated for decades, beginning in the 1950s.